 The transition from the acoustic horn recording technology to the new "electric" process, took place gradually between 1924 and 1926, the turmoil was palpable.
 Maybe the little labels were nimble and had the know-how, and the larger labels did not, and were scrambling to adapt.
 Or maybe it was the other way around, and the smaller labels were struggling to invest in new equipment.
 These conditions may have given leverage to artists to record for multiple labels at the same time.
 In September 1924 Moriche and Pulido started recording for the Victor Talking Machine Company, with Nathaniel Shilkret and Eduardo Vigil y Robles as conductors.
 The enterprising Moriche also recorded for the niche players Vocalion and Okeh.
 For the next 5 years artists were able to pull this hat trick, sometimes the same song would be recorded by the same artist for different labels only a few days apart.
 Both Pulido and Moriche sang for Victor steadily through 1929, recording an average of 50 tracks a year.
 Pulido recorded significantly more Tangos than Moriche, though to be sure Tangos were not their main source of income for these two.
 They also recorded many duos together.

-The opening of New York's local Ciro’s took place on December 30.
+The opening of New York's local Ciro’s took place on December 29, while Cobián was still at the Hippodrome.
 The nightclub was located next to Carnegie Hall, though the address was advertised as 141 West 56th Street (the current location of the Metropolitan Tower), a more discreet entrance since this was a place for movers and shakers.
 Cobián, Cortez and Peggy shared the stage with the very popular Jazz band Ben Bernie and his Hotel Roosevelt Orchestra.
 Cobián named his new band Ciro's Argentinos.
 The press noted the excellent Tango orchestra, and remarked that Tango was up and coming in Europe.
+On January 31 the periodical The Billboard reviewed the place, contrasting the Bernie's Jazz sound and pace (the 9-piece orchestra included two violins, two saxophones, cornet, banjo, viol, drums and piano) with Cobián, who played the piano, accompanied by one violin, two cellos, an accordion and drums (only the drummer "was not South American").
 The show did not last long though, Cortez became embroiled in an ugly divorce fight (he was not married to Peggy), and this may have precipitated the end of the engagement.
 Clifton Webb and Mary Hay replaced them.

 On March 22 Cobián and the Spanish dancing couple The Marinos played in the Riviera Theater in Brooklyn, José Moriche joined.
 Cobián had a lasting relationship with Moriche since, they appeared together several times in the coming years, which is surprising considering the limited Tango repertoire of Moriche.
 On April 20 Cobián, Moriche and The Marinos were at Keith-Albee's in Baltimore, Maryland, and on the 25th they were at the Lyric Theater in Richmond, VA.
 And then, in early May they were back in Brooklyn at the Flatbush Theater.
 From June 7 through June 11 they were at the New Brighton Theater in Coney Island, and on June 8 they did one show in Newark, New Jersey.